ndeeraj/simple_RNN_predictor/README.md

 1. From the root directory of the project, build the docker image `docker build -t backend_flask_image .`
 2. Start a container with the image `docker run -p 5000:5000 --name backend_flask_app backend_flask_image`
 3. To verify if the service is working, use the curl commands in the file `curl_win_commands.txt` (this is formatted for windows cmd prompts, edit as necessary for other terminals) or alternatively create a similar request in postman or other tools.
-The server should repond with results for the requested month.
+The server should respond with results for the requested month.

 ### Running the application through flask directly